open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-62-difference-of-two-proportions-q619/60-62-difference-of-two-proportions-q619.md

       part1:
         ans1:
           value: 'False'
-          feedback: Correct!
+          feedback: Not all of the confidence interval is above 0.
         ans2:
           value: 'True'
-          feedback: The entire confidence interval is above 0.
+          feedback: Correct!
       part2:
         ans1:
           value: 'True'
-          feedback: Correct!
+          feedback: The lower bound is negative, which contradicts the claim that the male proportion is higher.
         ans2:
           value: 'False'
-          feedback: The entire confidence interval is above 0.
+          feedback: The lower bound is negative, which contradicts the claim that the male proportion is higher.
       part3:
         ans1:
           value: 'True'